 - Saving time and energy on the overall payroll process

-As with any implementation process, or change program – preparation is key.
+As with any on-boarding process, or change program – preparation is key.

-In advance of implementing a new system or switching provider, take the advice of Martin Smith, Global Head of Onboarding at Immedis and look at his top 5 steps to take in advance of your project getting started to ensure a smooth transition.
+In advance of setting up a new system or switching provider, take the advice of Martin Smith, Global Head of Onboarding at Immedis and look at his top 5 steps to take in advance of your project getting started to ensure a smooth transition.

 Just because something’s always been done a certain way in your organization, it doesn’t mean it should continue to be done that way into the future.